 Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.

-The valuation of the property is inclusive of a long and narrow area of private ground that bounds the house on all sides.
-The location and ownership of the boundaries should be confirmed from the Title.
+The valuation of the property is inclusive of an area of private garden ground that bounds the house on all sides.
+The location and ownership of the boundaries should be confirmed from the title.